YashBhalodi/chessnote/STATUS.md

     - **Fuzz Testing**: Implemented a fuzz test for the parser, ensuring it can handle a wide range of malformed inputs without crashing.
 - **Next Step**: Create a `CONTRIBUTING.md` file to guide future contributors.

+### Milestone 6 Complete

+With the addition of comprehensive testing and documentation, the library is now significantly hardened and ready for a wider audience.

 ---

 ### Housekeeping & DX